eventflow/Documentation/Documentation/EventUpgrade.rst

 loaded from the event store.
 Each event upgrader receives the entire event stream one event at a time.

-A new instance of a event upgrader is created each time an aggregate is loaded.
-This enables you to store information from previous events on the upgrader instance to be used later, e.g. to determine an action to take on a event or provide additional information for a new event.
+A new instance of an event upgrader is created each time an aggregate is loaded.
+This enables you to store information from previous events on the upgrader instance to be used later, e.g. to determine an action to take on a event or to provide additional information for a new event.

-Note that the *ordering* of event upgraders is important as you might implement two upgraders, one upgrade a event from V1 to V2 and then another upgrading V2 to V3.
+Note that the *ordering* of event upgraders is important as you might implement two upgraders, one to upgrade an event from V1 to V2 and then another upgrading V2 to V3.
 EventFlow orders the event upgraders by name before starting the event upgrade.

 ..
 CAUTION::

-    Be careful when working with event upgraders that return zero or more than one event, as this have an influence on the aggregate version and you need to make sure that the aggregate sequence number on upgraded events are valid in regard to the aggregate history.
+    Be careful when working with event upgraders that return zero or more than one event, as this has an influence on the aggregate version and you need to make sure that the aggregate sequence number on upgraded events are valid in regard to the aggregate history.